latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

-Sometimes you need to define referenced entity, and you know only it's `ID` value.
-You can assign it as a new entity that has field `ID` set to correct value:
+Sometimes you may need to define a referenced entity, but you only know its `ID` value.
+In this case, you can assign it as a new entity with the `ID` field set to the correct value:

 <code-group>
 <code-block title="code">